N02942936/ELSpring2017/misc/Readme.md

 ## A directory for misellaneous stuff.
+Stephanie Fernandez
+N02942936

-Nothing really relevant should be here!
+Nothing important should be here.